How much does it cost to charge an EV in Australia?

 But almost always, charging an EV is much cheaper than filling up with petrol or diesel.

-Home charging: often under $0–$15 for a full charge if you use off-peak or solar
+Home and workplace charging: often under $0–$15 for a full charge if you use off-peak or solar

-Public AC charging: in between home and rapid charging options, depending on the charger
+Slow public AC (destination) charging: in between home and rapid charging options, depending on the charger.

 Data from Rewiring Australia shows the cost hike from the conflict in Iran for petrol and diesel vehicles.